springernature/ux-elements-docs/springernature/style/animation.md

+# Animation

-Use some animation in subtle ways...
+Use some animation, in subtle ways..